Find out If Lead Poisoning Is a Risk Factor in Your Home

 Lead paint was not regulated prior to the late 1970s, when it was determined that lead-based paints create invisible, tasteless, and odorless dust when it deteriorates, chips, or peels.
 This lead dust can mix with the soil around your home and possibly be ingested by children and pets while they play.
 Even if your home has been remodeled, risks can still be present, as lead dust and chips can be disbursed in the building during construction.

-When it comes to lead testing, you want to know that the team you trust with your home has the experience and understanding needed to do a thorough job.
+When it comes to lead testing, you want to know that the team you trust with lead testing in your home has the experience and understanding needed to do a thorough job.
 The presence of lead in your home is a big deal, and the health and wellbeing of your family are at stake.

 HomeTeam Inspection Service as over 30 years of experience and provides licensed or certified inspectors who understand exactly where to look and what to look for.
 Lead-based paint is not dangerous if it is properly cared for.
 Our team will let you know the status of your home and any additional steps you might need to take.